 8. Add spinach in batches, tossing quickly as each addition starts to wilt.

 9. Add cooked rice, diced red bell pepper, feta cheese, salt and pepper.
+If you have the chance try to cook the rice on low heat in your large rice cooker.

 10. Stir to combine.
 Spoon into acorn squash halves.
 Sprinkle with toasted almonds and garnish with a thin slice of red pepper.